 Our health and wellbeing rather than weight are the main concerns of this blog.
 I eat a rainbow of foods every day in one form or another and juice at least once a day, while refined sugar no longer passes my lips!
 I enjoy treats, I still snack, but I do so consciously and try to avoid processed foods.

 Health comes first and the weight falls naturally.

 (To read about the positive impact of juicing on my health and weight see Juicing: How to Begin or Do As I Say, Not As I Did!)

-My mission is to promote naturally colourful and tasty food as a means to a more healthful life, providing our bodies with the nutrients necessary to help support, renew and repair, and to give us the energy not only to work but to enjoy our lives to the fullest.
+Naturally colourful and tasty food is a means to a more healthful life, providing our bodies with the nutrients necessary to help support, renew and repair, and giving us the energy not only to work but to enjoy our lives to the fullest.

 Cumin and Have Some Soup! – see What Juicers Eat: Savoury Vegan Recipes in the Menu.

 I hope to inspire you and perhaps help you take a shortcut to avoiding some of the pitfalls of the modern Western diet: poor nutrition through over-reliance on processed food; struggles with weight management; yo-yo dieting, chronic inflammatory disease; fatigue and depression.
 I want to encourage the use of fresh, healthy, plant-based foods (organic where possible) and natural treatments to help keep our bodies in full working order.

 Whilst I’m passionate about eating predominantly healthy, vibrant plant-based food that is quick and easy to make, it is easy to become over-earnest about food and health, even obsessive.

 Cooking and eating should not just be functional and nutritious, but creative and most of all fun!